CIT2318/php-pdo-create-update-delete/README.md

 2. Create
   - Make a new HTML page, name it *create.php*.
 Inside this page create an HTML form where the user can enter data for a new row in your database table.
 See: https://github.com/CIT2318/php-pdo-databases-lec-examples/blob/master/create.php for a simple example.
     * Your table may have a foreign key column, to start with simply allow the user to enter an id number into a textbox for the FK value.
   - Next create a page called *save.php*.
-This page should take the data from the form and insert it into a database table/ Have a look at https://github.com/CIT2318/php-pdo-databases-lec-examples/blob/master/save.php for an example of using PHP to insert a row into a database table.
+This page should take the data from the form and insert it into a database table.
+Have a look at https://github.com/CIT2318/php-pdo-databases-lec-examples/blob/master/save.php for an example of using PHP to insert a row into a database table.

 3. Delete
   - Make a new PHP page, name it *delete-list.php*. *delete-list.php* should list all the items from your chosen database table with a checkbox next to each item.
 See https://github.com/CIT2318/php-pdo-databases-lec-examples/blob/master/delete-list.php for an example.